mimoo/Diffie-Hellman_Backdoor/README.md

 ## How to implement a NOBUS backdoor in DH

-There seem to be different ways, with different consequences, to do that. [backdoor_generator.sage](backdoor_generator.sage) allows you to generate backdoored DH parameters according to these different techniques, the explanations are in the source as well.
+There seem to be different ways, with different consequences, to do that. [backdoor_generator/backdoor_generator.sage](backdoor_generator/backdoor_generator.sage) allows you to generate backdoored DH parameters according to these different techniques, the explanations are in the source as well as the [README there](backdoor/README.md).

 ![backdoor generator menu](http://i.imgur.com/ReNnJ7U.png)